 dir([object]) inbuilt function to get all the associated functions for list and tuple.

-Simply create tuple and list.
-Pass these object to dir function.
+Simply create a tuple and list.
+Pass these objects to dir function.
 You get a list of the associated functions as below.

 >>> tupWeekDay=('mon', 'mon', 'wed', 2) >>> dir(tupWeekDay) ['__add__', '__class__', '__contains__', '__delattr__', '__doc__', '__eq__', '__ format__', '__ge__', '__getattribute__', '__getitem__', '__getnewargs__', '__get slice__', '__gt__', '__hash__', '__init__', '__iter__', '__le__', '__len__', '__ lt__', '__mul__', '__ne__', '__new__', '__reduce__', '__reduce_ex__', '__repr__' , '__rmul__', '__setattr__', '__sizeof__', '__str__', '__subclasshook__', 'count ', 'index'] >>> listWeekDay=['mon', 'mon', 'wed', 2] >>> dir(listWeekDay) ['__add__', '__class__', '__contains__', '__delattr__', '__delitem__', '__delsli ce__', '__doc__', '__eq__', '__format__', '__ge__', '__getattribute__', '__getit em__', '__getslice__', '__gt__', '__hash__', '__iadd__', '__imul__', '__init__', '__iter__', '__le__', '__len__', '__lt__', '__mul__', '__ne__', '__new__', '__r educe__', '__reduce_ex__', '__repr__', '__reversed__', '__rmul__', '__setattr__' , '__setitem__', '__setslice__', '__sizeof__', '__str__', '__subclasshook__', 'a ppend', 'count', 'extend', 'index', 'insert', 'pop', 'remove', 'reverse', 'sort' ]